Jakob-Bach/Alternative-Feature-Selection/afs_package/README.md

 # `afs` -- A Python Package for Alternative Feature Selection

 The package `afs` contains several methods for alternative feature selection.
+Alternative feature selection is the problem of finding multiple feature sets (sequentially or simultaneously) that optimize feature-set quality while being sufficiently dissimilar to each other.
+Users can control the number of alternatives and a dissimilarity threshold.
+The package can also be used for traditional feature selection (i.e., sequential search with zero alternatives) but may not be the most efficient solution for this purpose.

 This document provides: